quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part04_6._Modeling_the.md

 Background context: The difference operation (A - B) is used to find elements present in set A but not in set B. This operation faces limitations similar to those of intersection and Cartesian product, requiring finite sets when dealing with unbounded data streams.

-Relevant formulas or explanations: Given the expression \( A - B \), the result will contain all elements belonging to the set "A" that are not present in the set "B".
+Relevant formulas or explanations: Given the expression $A - B$, the result will contain all elements belonging to the set "A" that are not present in the set "B".

 :p What is the difference operation used for?
 ??x